phonopy/phonopy/doc/setting-tags.rst

 the convergence is easily achieved with increasing the density of the sampling mesh. ``-p`` option can be used together to plot the thermal propreties.
 Phonon frequencies have to be calculated in THz.
-Therefore unit conversion factor to THz may be specified using ``--factor`` option.
+Therefore unit conversion factor to THz may be specified using ``FREQUENCY_CONVERSION_FACTOR`` tag.
 The calculated values are written into ``thermal_properties.yaml``.
 The unit systems of free energy, heat capacity, and entropy are kJ/mol, J/K/mol, and J/K/mol, respectively, where 1 mol means :math:`\mathrm{N_A}\times` your input unit cell (not formula unit), i.e. you have to divide the value by number of formula unit in your unit cell by yourself.
 For example, in MgO (conventional) unit cell, if you want to compare with experimental results in kJ/mol, you have to divide the phonopy output by four.

 ``TMIN``, ``TMAX``, and ``TSTEP`` tags are used to specify the temperature range to be calculated.
 The default values of them are 0,